 Seriously.
 One day into keto and you’ll want to eat that entire loaf of bread in the fridge.
 Even plain rice, without ghee or butter, will seem tempting beyond control.
 So, the best way to avoid this is to get rid of all temptations from your kitchen before starting the diet.
 However, since we all have access to Zomato and Swiggy, you might find yourself aimlessly swiping through biryani restaurants and drooling.
 Yes, we did that.

 2. So, so, so tired

 When you cut out carbs from your diet completely, your body goes into a sort of rebellion.
 It’s like trying to soothe a teenager who has just lost their phone privileges.
 You will wake up exhausted and sleep even more exhausted.
 This is one of the symptoms of something called ‘keto flu’.
-It’s very common, happens to almost everyone in the beginning.
-And it’s supposed to go away in 3-4 days.
+It’s very common and happens to almost everyone in the beginning.
+And it’s supposed to go away in three to four days.
 Ours lasted for a week.
 Fun times.

 People will also tell you that you have to work out to derive the maximum benefits from this diet.
 You’ll want to punch them in the face.
 Don’t do it.

 3. Who’s going to eat all those desserts?

 Just because you’re on a diet, that doesn’t mean everyone else at home will do the same.
 Suddenly, they’ll want to go out for dinners and dessert.
 They’ll also start stocking mithai or ice cream at home.
 But can you even sniff any of that?
 Nope.
 If you can resist the sweet craving phase, you’ve won half the battle, honestly.
 We had a few lapses.
 There were some midnight raids in the kitchen.
 But that didn’t last long thankfully.

 4. The will to carry on becomes weaker every day